We all know that we should design products and services that let all users access them. But this doesn’t always happen. Why?

 To create any good service or product, the key is continuous iteration and improvement.
 This is particularly important when you’re designing an inclusive service.
 Technology changes, integrations change, contexts change and your product or service needs to continually meet users needs.

-I’d really like to thank Amanda Sampson and Meg Roberts at Idean for providing some great additions and eyes on this.
+I’d really like to thank Amanda Sampson and Meg Roberts for providing some great additions and eyes on this.

 I’d love to hear if this post has been helpful to people?
 Please let me know if you have found any other tips for designing inclusively.
 I’m @charleypoth on twitter.